voxpupuli/puppet-nftables/README.md

 There is a global chain, that defines the default behavior for all masterchains.
 This chain is empty by default.

-INPUT and OUTPUT to the loopback device is allowed by default, though you could restrict it later.
+`INPUT` and `OUTPUT` to the loopback device is allowed by default, though you could restrict it later.

 On the other hand, if you don't want any of the default tables, chains and rules created by the module, you can set `nftables::inet_filter` and/or `nftables::nat` to `false` and build your whole nftables configuration from scratch by using the building blocks provided by this module.
-Looking at `nftables::inet_filter` for inspiration might be a good idea.
+Look at `nftables::inet_filter` for inspiration.

 ## Rules Validation